tangentsoft/pidp8i/HACKERS.md

 PiDP-8/I Fossil repository, you are free to make as many checkins as you like on the new branch before giving the `bundle export` command.

-Once you are done with the bundle, send it to the mailing list just as with the patch.
+Once you are done with the bundle, send it to the developers the same way you should a patch file.

 If you provide a quality patch, we are likely to offer you a developer login on [the repository][repo] so you don't have to continue with the